How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and approved.

 - scraps and catering waste from any restaurant or commercial kitchen (including vegan kitchens)

-- kitchen waste from non-vegan households
+- scraps and kitchen waste (including from vegan households)

 - raw meat and fish (including shellfish) or any ABPs containing them